-A TCM peripheral card in the attached system control unit is used to control the thermometry and heaters located on the cryocooler stages, platform, and user channels and display those readouts in the UI.
-This communication interface is used to actively control the platform temperature.
+A TCM peripheral card in the attached system control unit is used to read the thermometers and control the heaters connected to the cryocooler stages, platform, and user channels and feed that data to the appropriate readouts in the UI.
+This communication interface provides closed-loop control of the platform temperature.

-The DSUB37 port (HEATER/THERMOMETER CONTROL) on the TCM card is used to interface with the cryostat.
-The split cable connects to ports on the back panel of the cryostat.
+The DSUB37 port (HEATER/THERMOMETER CONTROL) on the TCM card is used to interface with the Cryostation.